serifpersia/us144mkii/README.md

+## ARCHIVED!!!!
+My US-144MKI stopped working so I won't develop this any longer.

+## Feel free to fork and improve it yourself.

 # ALSA Driver for TASCAM US-144MKII

 An unofficial ALSA kernel module for the TASCAM US-144MKII & US-144 USB audio interface.